 Dynamic objects are used to map a single logical object to a unique definition per device.
 Addresses, interfaces, virtual IPs, and an IP pool can all be addressed dynamically.

 Not all policy and object options are enabled by default.
-See Display options.
+See Feature visibility.

-Objects and dynamic objects are managed under the Object Configurations tree menu in Policy & Objects (on the bottom half of the screen when dual pane is enabled).
+Objects and dynamic objects are managed from the tree menu under Policy & Objects (or on the bottom half of the screen when dual pane is enabled).
 The available objects vary, depending on the specific ADOM selected.

 Objects are used to define policies, and policies are assembled into policy packages that you can install on devices.

-On the Policy & Objects > Object Configuration panes, you can see whether an object is used in the Used column, and you can right-click on an object to find out where the object is used (Where Used) or to add the object to a group (Grouping).
+On the object configuration panes, you can see whether an object is used in the Used column, and you can right-click on an object to find out where the object is used (Where Used) or to add the object to a group (Grouping).

 FortiManager objects are defined either per ADOM or at a global level.

 FortiManager shows the last opened object for easy navigation.
 After opening an object, log off and log on in the same browser.
-Navigate to Policy and Objects > Object Configurations in the same ADOM.
+Navigate to the object configuration menu in the same ADOM.
 The last opened object is shown.